aws-samples/aws-modernization-with-dynatrace/content/_index.md

 Welcome to the Self-Paced Hands-on Lab with Dynatrace that is part of the AWS Marketplace DevOps Workshop Series.
 This means that you provide an AWS account where there is IAM user/identity that has proper permissions to set up the necessary AWS components to work through the workshop.

-If you attending an AWS hosted workshop, then please adjust your view to the `Event Engine` using the dropdown list on the at the bottom on the left side menu.
+If you are attending an AWS hosted workshop, then please adjust your view to the `Event Engine` using the dropdown list on the at the bottom on the left side menu.

 ### Overview